 Keep in mind that your sleeping position does not cause scoliosis or worsen the condition.
 However, a proper position will help alleviate your scoliosis pain.
-Which sleeping position is better to adopt depends on your type of scoliosis and the local of the pain.
+Which sleeping position is better depends on your type of scoliosis and the location of the pain.

-Thoracic scoliosis – Your thoracic spine or upper back tends to curve to the right.
+This type of scoliosis occurs when your thoracic spine or upper back tends to curve to the right.

-- In case you’re a back sleeper, you might want a firmer model for better support of the spine.
-Tuck a flat pillow under your shoulder blades to take pressure off your upper back.
+In case you’re a back sleeper, you might want a firmer model that will provide a better support for your spine.
+To make your nights even more comfortable, tuck a flat pillow under your shoulder blades to take pressure off your upper back.

-Lumbar scoliosis – The lumbar area or the lower back of the spine is curved to the left or right.
+Lumbar scoliosis occurs when the lumbar area or the lower back of the spine is curved to the left or right.

 Avoid sleeping on your stomach as your back and neck can get temporarily distorted, causing pain the next day.